C.J. Abrams Preview, Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The Mets pitching staff is 16th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.46).
+- The Mets have a 4.46 team ERA that ranks 18th across all MLB pitching staffs.

-- Mets pitchers combine to rank 18th in baseball in home runs allowed (170 total, 1.2 per game).
+- Mets pitchers combine to give up 170 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Quintana (1-5) gets the starting nod for the Mets in his ninth start of the season.
-He's put together a 3.26 ERA in 47 2/3 innings pitched, with 35 strikeouts.
+- The Mets will look to Butto (0-2) in his third start of the season.

-- The lefty's most recent appearance was on Tuesday against the Texas Rangers, when he went six scoreless innings while giving up three hits.
+- His most recent time out came in relief on Tuesday, Aug.
+15 when the right-hander tossed 2 2/3 innings against the Pittsburgh Pirates, surrendering three earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.